NODE-CONSTANT//UNCLASSIFIED — ACCESS LOGGED

 Canada's evolving AI governance landscape includes requirements for impact assessment, bias mitigation, and auditability of high-impact AI systems.
 The Answer produces machine-verifiable compliance artifacts designed for these frameworks as they come into force.

-CLOUD Act Isolation
+CLOUD Act exposure minimized

 WICK engagements are architected to reduce foreign jurisdictional exposure through Canadian-controlled deployment and data residency.
 Structured to minimize US CLOUD Act surface for sensitive government and defence engagements.